-Figure 1: Software Control Component for Passive Sensors Architecture
+Figure 1 Software Control Component for Passive Sensors Architecture

-The agenda for the passive sensors architecture is summarized in Tables 1 and 2.
+The agenda for the passive sensors architecture is summarized in Tables 1 and 2, where informal validation conditions are marked "o", and formal validation conditions are marked "b".
 The dependencies between the steps are shown in Figure 2.
-The agenda gives instructions on how to proceed in the specification of a software-based control according to the chosen reference architecture.
-It consists of seven steps, some of which have validation obligations associated with them.
-As indicated by Figure 2, the steps need not be carried out exactly in the given order.
-Some of them are independent of each other.
+The agenda gives instructions on how to proceed in the specification of a software-based control component according to the chosen reference architecture.